Samsung/Universum/doc/configuring.rst

 .. testcode::

-    from universum.configuration_support import Variations
+    from universum.configuration_support import Configuration

-    configs = Variations([dict(name="Build", command=["build.sh"])])
+    configs = Configuration([dict(name="Build", command=["build.sh"])])

-This configuration file uses a :class:`Variations` class from the :mod:`universum.configuration_support` module and defines one build configuration.
+This configuration file uses a :class:`Configuration` class from the :mod:`universum.configuration_support` module and describes exactly one build step.

 .. note::

-    Creating a :class:`Variations` instance takes a list of dictionaries as an argument, where every new list member describes a new `project configuration`_.
+    Creating a :class:`Configuration` instance takes a list of dictionaries as an argument, where every new list member describes a new build step.

 * The :mod:`universum.configuration_support` module provides several functions to be used by project configuration files
 * The `Universum` expects project configuration file to define global variable with